scikit-hep/hist/.github/ISSUE_TEMPLATE/docs-improvements.md

 ---
 name: Docs improvements
 about: Describe the defects and expectations in docs
-title: "[DOCS]: "
+title: "[DOCS] "
 labels: documentation
-assignees: LovelyBuggies
+assignees: henryiii, LovelyBuggies

 ---